Divahar06/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 Comply with YouTube's API terms of service, manage API quotas, and handle limits responsibly.
 Feel free to customize and extend the script to suit your specific requirements.
 Contact
-For any questions, support, or suggestions, feel free to contact [Your Name] at [your.email@example.com].
+For any questions, support, or suggestions, feel free to contact Divahar Murugan at divahar2896@gmail.com.

 Disclaimer: This script is intended for educational and learning purposes.
 Ensure responsible usage and adherence to YouTube's API usage policies.